KaVontae Turpin

-Early years
+Early life

-Turpin went to Neville High School in his home town Monroe, Louisiana.
-As a senior, he totaled 1,928 all-purpose yards, including 904 rushing and 724 receiving, and 29 touchdowns.
+Turpin went to Neville High School in his hometown of Monroe, Louisiana.
+As a senior, he had 1,928 all-purpose yards, including 904 rushing and 724 receiving, and 29 touchdowns.
 He received All-state, All-Northeast Louisiana and All-NELA Big School Offensive Player of the Year honors.

 He was a three-star recruit and no. 12 prospect from all of Louisiana.
-On January 25, 2015, Turpin committed to TCU over another scholarship offer from Texas Tech.

-He also played varsity basketball as a guard, averaging 12.9 points per game between his junior and senior years.
+On January 25, 2015, he committed to TCU over another scholarship offer from Texas Tech.
+He played varsity basketball as a guard, averaging 12.9 points per game between his junior and senior years.

 College career

 2015 season

-Turpin accepted a football scholarship from Texas Christian University.
+Turpin accepted a football scholarship from Texas Christian University in Fort Worth.
 As a true freshman, he started in five of 13 games.
-On October 5, he was named Big 12 Co-Offensive Player of the Week, after posting career-best totals of 6 receptions for 138 yards and four receiving touchdowns in the Horned Frogs' 50-7 win over the University of Texas.
+On October 5, he was named Big 12 Co-Offensive Player of the Week, after posting career-best totals of 6 receptions for 138 yards and four receiving touchdowns in the Horned Frogs' 50–7 win over the University of Texas.
 The four touchdown receptions were the most by a freshman in Big 12 history.
-He injured his neck/shoulder in the seventh game against Iowa State University and missed the remainder of the contest.
+He injured his neck and shoulder in the seventh game against Iowa State University and missed the remainder of the contest.

-He had 7 receptions for 107 yards and one touchdown in the ninth game against Oklahoma State University.
+Turpin had 7 receptions for 107 yards and one touchdown in the ninth game against Oklahoma State University.
 In the twelfth game against Baylor University, he made a game-winning 8-yard catch in the second overtime.
 He finished the season with 45 receptions (freshman school record), 649 receiving yards (freshman school record), 8 receiving touchdowns (freshman school record), 1,675 all-purpose yards (led the team) and averaged 15.3 yards every time he touched the ball.

 He was second in the Big 12 and tied for 14th nationally with his 27-yard average in kickoff returns, the highest mark by a Horned Frog since Greg McCoy in 2011 (30.6).
-He was the only player in the nation to rank in the top 25 in both kickoff returns and punt returns.
+He was the only player in the nation to rank in the top 25 in both kickoff and punt returns.
 He was named freshman All-American by the FWAA and honorable-mention All-Big 12 selection as a return specialist.